Stress-Testing Your Chargeback Management Strategy

 Pre-Authorization

-At the pre-authorization stage, the seller’s objective is to find the right balance between fraud prevention and authorizations to meet revenue targets.
-Different categories of sellers will have different business needs, so it’s important for each seller to determine the mix of fraud prevention and authorizations that works best for their business and test against it.
-As an example, high-risk sellers with subscription-based businesses or that deal in intangible goods may experience larger dispute volume.
+At the pre-authorization stage, the merchant ‘s objective is to find the right balance between fraud prevention and authorizations to meet revenue targets.
+Different categories of merchants will have different business needs, so it’s important for each merchant to determine the mix of fraud prevention and authorizations that works best for their business and test against it.
+As an example, high-risk merchants with subscription-based businesses or that deal in intangible goods may experience larger dispute volume.
 These businesses may consider decreasing their fraud prevention measures to allow more authorizations, thereby spreading the cost of disputes over a larger revenue figure.

 Post-Transaction